 - Targeted one-to-two sessions.

-- The use of Sixth Form Buddy Readers during form time.
-They were paired up with Year 7 students for weekly reading sessions in the library, to complement the one reading session per week in tutorial time.
+- The use of Sixth Form Buddy Readers to run a 'Read On' programme to complement the Reading Wise scheme.
+They were paired up with Year 7 students for weekly reading sessions in the library.

-- The use of the Conquer Maths online resource during form-time.
+- The use of Maths Box online resource during form-time.

 - Enhanced in-class support in English and mathematics lessons from the Learning Support Department.